fubinf/sedrila/README.md

 - Task-level metadata is stored in YAML format at the top of each task Markdown file to obtain locality and to make it easier to randomize task selection when creating a course instance.
-- We use a few custom Markdown extensions for
+- We use a few custom Markdown extensions ("macros") for
   - file-local table of contents;
   - value-added integrity-checked links to tasks, taskgroups, chapters;
   - embedding instructor-only content to be used for the instructor version of the webpages;
-  - other preconfigured formatting, in particular colored boxes for Notices, Warnings, and Submissions (Deliverables) instructions.
+  - other preconfigured formatting, in particular for structuring the content of task descriptions into background, goal, instruction, and deliverables ("submission") parts.
 - We use plain, passive HTML for the generated course webpage.
+- We support localizing a fork of a sedrila course in a manner that can avoid most merge conflicts with later improvements of the original course.
 - We use a student git repository for all solution transportation and bookkeeping.
 - We assume the first path element of the git repository URL is a username and identifies the student.